Bryanoxx/split-testing/README.md

 # SplitTesting.js

-This library allows you to implement split testing to your website, in a multi-variant way (A/B, A/B/C, etc...).
+This library allows you to easily implement split testing to your website, in a multi-variant way (A/B, A/B/C, etc...).
 It's fully written in TypeScript with a functional programming and declarative  paradigm in mind.

 Goals of this library :